 Hi.
-I’m Lora Inak and my debut novel Unspoken Rules will be out 17th September, 2017.
+I’m Lora Inak and my debut novel Unspoken Rules is out now.

 For a synopsis of Unspoken Rules, click here.